-Early pastoralists leased land directly off Māori, which was illegal at the time.
+Early pastoralists leased land directly from Māori, which was illegal at the time.
 The government decided to purchase land in Hawke’s Bay so it could control all land transactions.
-Māori also wanted more Pākehā settlers, because it brought them money and prestige.
-In 1851 government agent Donald McLean purchased three blocks of land, which totalled 254,547 hectares.
+Māori also wanted more Pākehā settlers, because these brought them money and prestige.
+In 1851 the government agent Donald McLean purchased three blocks of land which totalled 254,547 hectares.
 This land was then sold to pastoral farmers.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.